Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 Conclusion

-In conclusion, not many tourists travel to Ciudad Juarez, and those who do may be insufficiently educated about the dangers there.
+In conclusion, not many tourists travel to Ciudad Juarez and those who do may be insufficiently educated about the dangers there.

-The underbelly of Juarez frequently claims tourists as victims.
+Three extremely dangerous cartels control Juarez.
 The concrete of the city is permeated with crime and violence, and you never know when or who will strike next.

 Therefore, abide by the U.S. State Department’s travel advice and avoid Ciudad Juarez.
-There are safer options to choose from where you can feel secure and at peace with friends, family as well as by yourself!
+There are safer options to choose from where you can feel secure and at peace with friends, and family as well as by yourself!

 About Susan Laurent